MidCamp/midcamp-2016-website/vagrant/README.md

 * Selenium, Firefox, and Xvfb are installed and ready to run headfull tests.

 * Xdebug is available for PHP debugging.
-Use PhpStorm's "zero configuration debugging" with the IDE key of "vagrant".
+Use PhpStorm's "zero configuration debugging" with the IDE key of `vagrant`.

   https://confluence.jetbrains.com/display/PhpStorm/Zero-configuration+Web+Application+Debugging+with+Xdebug+and+PhpStorm